We Drew Congressional Maps for Partisan Advantage. That Was the Point.

 You don’t need to agree with the statement, and you don’t need to support partisan considerations in redistricting.
 That’s not our intent in writing this.
 But you should understand the full story, because reaching conclusions based on one spoken sentence is rarely justified and never prudent.

 In 2010, Republicans won majorities in the North Carolina legislature for the first time in 140 years (under maps drawn by Democrats).
-That victory empowered Republicans to draw new districts at the conclusion of the 2010 Census.
+That victory empowered Republicans to draw new districts at the conclusion of the 2010 census.

 In 2013, Democratic activists filed their first lawsuits against the maps drawn by Republicans.
-That began an endless parade of litigation, with arguments changing at every iteration but the end goal remaining the same: to convince a court to draw new maps that favor Democrats.
+That began an endless parade of litigation, with arguments changing at every iteration but the end goal remaining the same: to persuade a court to draw new maps that favor Democrats.

 Having successfully litigated against the Democratic majority under a racial gerrymander claim a decade before, legislative Republicans understood well the power of lawsuits to dismantle preferred maps.
 And so we set out to avoid losing the same sorts of racial gerrymander lawsuits as defendants that we had won years earlier as plaintiffs.